OutSystems/docs-support/src/enterprise/licensing/manage/get-license-for-env.md

 ![](images/get-license-for-env_5.png)

-When you click '**Send License**' the license file is sent by e-mail to the contacts (**financial, technical and additional contacts**) registered for your subscription.
+When you click '**Send License**' the license file is sent by e-mail to the authorized contacts registered for your subscription.

 ![](images/get-license-for-env_6.png)

-Upon receiving the email above, any of the recipients can review your request and forward the license file so that you can continue with the OutSystems Platform installation.
+Upon receiving the email above, any of the recipients can review your request and forward the license file so that you can continue with the OutSystems Platform Server installation.

 ## More Information